-The "M" button is for scrolling through the history (X-axis) and the "G" button is to bring up horizontal gridlines.
+The "M" button is for scrolling through the sensor history over time (X-axis) and the "G" button is to bring up horizontal gridlines.
 Press the "Next" button to go to the next graph or press the "Exit" button to return to the home screen.